 Why Choose Cooper for Asthma Care

-As a tertiary-care, academic medical center, Cooper University Health Care offers advanced, collaborative care for asthma in a caring, family-focused environment with:
+As a tertiary-care, academic health system, Cooper University Health Care offers advanced, collaborative care for asthma in a caring, family-focused environment with:

 - A wide network of board-certified primary care providers, including internal medicine physicians, family medicine physicians, and general pediatricians, to help manage the day-to-day challenges of asthma in partnership with you